-In my opinion, the financial statements of the Australian Office of Financial Management ('the Entity') for the year ended 30 June 2019:
+In my opinion, the financial statements of the Australian Office of Financial Management (the Entity) for the year ended 30 June 2020:

-- (a) comply with Australian Accounting Standards and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and - (b) present fairly the financial position of the Entity as at 30 June 2019 and its financial performance and cash flows for the year then ended.
+- (a) comply with Australian Accounting Standards and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and - (b) present fairly the financial position of the Entity as at 30 June 2020 and its financial performance and cash flows for the year then ended.

-The financial statements of the Entity, which I have audited, comprise the following statements as at 30 June 2019 and for the year then ended:
+The financial statements of the Entity, which I have audited, comprise the following as at 30 June 2020 and for the year then ended:

-- Statement by the Chief Executive Officer and Chief Finance Officer;
+- Statement by the Chief Executive Officer and Chief Financial Officer;

+- Administered Schedule of Comprehensive Income;

+- Administered Schedule of Assets and Liabilities;

+- Administered Reconciliation Schedule;

+- Administered Schedule of Cash Flows;

 - Statement of Comprehensive Income;

 - Statement of Financial Position;

 - Statement of Changes in Equity;

-- Cash Flow Statement;

-- Administered Schedule of Comprehensive Income;

-- Administered Schedule of Assets and Liabilities;

-- Administered Reconciliation Schedule;

-- Administered Cash Flow Statement; and
+- Statement of Cash Flows; and

 - Notes to the financial statements, comprising a Summary of Significant Accounting Policies and other explanatory information.

-Basis for Opinion
+Basis for opinion

 I conducted my audit in accordance with the Australian National Audit Office Auditing Standards, which incorporate the Australian Auditing Standards.
 My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am independent of the Entity in accordance with the relevant ethical requirements for financial statement audits I conduct.
-These include the relevant independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) to the extent that they are not in conflict with the Auditor-General Act 1997 I have also fulfilled my other responsibilities in accordance with the Code.
+I am independent of the Entity in accordance with the relevant ethical requirements for financial statement audits conducted by me.
+These include the relevant independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) to the extent that they are not in conflict with the Auditor-General Act 1997.
+I have also fulfilled my other responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.